JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 | Critical Role (kinda iffy) | - | New web novels |
 |  | - | - |
 | - | - | - |

+Also another good tip is when typing in the short hand for YT "you", have that page not go to the homepage.
+This is to avoid the start of these loops that cause distractions.

 #### 8. Brain Loading
 I've noticed that when context switching between big topics, it takes a few days for my brain to re-adjust to the new topic.
 I call it loading time.
 Work this time into the estimates.
 Prep for the fact that the transition phase will feel slow and that it takes time for the brain to rewire when doing large context switching